Dialectical Behavior Therapy

 Reference: https://depts.washington.edu/uwbrtc/about-us/dialectical-behavior-therapy/

-how to decrease vulnerability to painful emotions and change emotions that you want to change
+The practice of decreasing your vulnerability to painful emotions and learning how to change emotions you want to change.

-how to ask for what you want and say no while maintaining self-respect and relationships with others
+The practice of asking for what you want, and saying no while maintaining self-respect and relationships with others.

 DBT Services